laptopcomputermistri/Nikhil/README.md

 # Author

 The author NIKHIL is studying Embedded Systems Master's M.Tech. at NIT Jamshedpur.
-He has also attended SRM Chennai, SMVDU Katra, NIT KUrukshetra, IIT-ISM Dhanbad in Past.
+He has also attended SRM Chennai, SMVDU Katra, NIT Kurukshetra, IIT-ISM Dhanbad in Past.